garyz712/TVA/README.md

 - Run the first block to get the original ViT performance on MNIST dataset with full percision -> Accuracy: 99.91%

 ### 1. Quantization Aware Training of TVA
-- Run the second block to get preprocessed image/weight input (in verilog_inputs folder) for TVA: TVA Self-Attention Layer Quantization Aware Training and Testing DEMO
+- Run the second block (TVA Self-Attention Layer Quantization Aware Training and Testing DEMO) to get preprocessed image/weight input (in verilog_inputs folder) for TVA, this might takes a while for training.
-- Run !zip -r verilog_inputs.zip verilog_inputs, download the zip file and unzip locally
+- Run !zip -r verilog_inputs.zip verilog_inputs, download the zip file, and unzip locally at TVA/testbench
 -

 ### 2. Simulation (recommended first test)
+   cd TVA/testbench
+   make clean
+   make
-- Compile Verilog modules using your preferred simulator (e.g. Verilator, Vivado/XSIM).
+- Compile Verilog modules using your preferred simulator (e.g. Verilator) by running
 - Provide patch embeddings and QKV vectors as `*.npy` or memory initialization files.
 - Simulate and dump outputs to verify outer-product attention logic.